Glenturret: A portrait

 Are Glenturret whiskies a good investment?

-Which Glenturret is suitable for beginners?
+Which Glenturret for beginners?

-Are there any peated Glenturret whiskies?
+Are there peated Glenturret whiskies?

 Conclusion: Glenturret – Where history meets modernity